bolonobolo/bolonobolo.github.io/_posts/2019-11-11-Win32-shellcode-2.md

 ![](/assets/images/windows/x86/getcalc_1.gif)<br>

-The lenght is 176 bytes and is NULL free
+The length is 176 bytes and is NULL free